 Is There Help Available?

-It is rather unfortunate that science and technology concerning menopause was slow to progress relative to the advanced treatments of many other health conditions and diseases.
-At one point, Hormone Replacement Therapy (HRT) became the most-trusted and, at that time, the most effective way that women could deal with the sometimes painful and sometimes embarrassing symptoms related to menopause.
-HRT became the salvation menopausal women turned to as soon as when they started to encounter problems during menopause.
+It is rather unfortunate that science and technology concerning menopause were slow to progress relative to the advanced treatments of many other health conditions and diseases.
+At one point, Hormone Replacement Therapy (HRT) became the most trusted and, at that time, the most effective way that women could deal with the sometimes painful and sometimes embarrassing symptoms related to menopause.
+HRT became the salvation menopausal women turned to as soon as they started to encounter problems during menopause.

 The Top Rated Menopause Supplements:

 Based on the analytical review of evidence available on botanical and dietary supplements (BDS) published in 2005 in the Journal of Women’s Health, even medical practitioners and nurses are poorly informed about BDS and Menopause supplements.

 See below to be guided on how to choose menopause supplements:

 - Keep in mind that there are generally 2 types of supplements for menopause — those which are laden with hormones to make up for your dwindling estrogen and progesterone levels, and those which are formulated with botanical ingredients, many of which have been used for centuries for the relief of symptoms associated with menopause and perimenopause.

 - Check available third-party evidence to establish the reliability of claims being made by any manufacturer usually regarding a primary botanical ingredient used as menopause supplement ingredients.
 According to the same BDS study mentioned above, the researcher wrote that black cohosh appears to be the most effective botanical for the relief of bad mood, hot flashes, and night sweats, while St. John’s Wort has been shown to relieve mood swings.